How to Start a Corporate Wellness Program + 32 Inspiring Ideas to Get You Started

 As the value of a healthy lifestyle becomes increasingly clear, a growing number of companies are supporting their employees with wellness programs.
-According to the Centers for Disease Control and Prevention (CDC), half of U.S. workplaces offered some type of health promotion or employee wellness program in 2017.
+53% of workplaces offered some type of health promotion or employee wellness program as of 2020.

 Such programs can do much more than help employees get in shape.
 As stated by the U.S. Office of Disease Prevention and Health Promotion (ODPHP), employee wellness has the following benefits to offer:

 - Reduced health costs for both employers and employees.

 - Wellness programs can inspire positive lifestyle changes.

 - Small business owners can take advantage of tax incentives for wellness programs.